Union Station, Dallas

 Dallas West End

 Grab lunch or dinner at one of the restaurants in the West End.
-My kids love the Old Spaghetti Warehouse and the Hard Rock Cafe!
+My kids love the Hard Rock Cafe!
 Browse the cowboy hats, boots and more at Wild Bill’s Western Store and take a Segway Tour or Carriage ride.

 Dallas World Aquarium

 Instead of destroying the old vacant warehouses in the West End where the DWA planned to build their new aquarium 1992, they renovated the buildings to create a completely unique space, although it’s difficult to notice the architecture because you’re too busy eyeing the sharks swimming over your head!
 Click HERE to read more.